snugel/cas-offinder/README.md

 Also it provides a list of all available OpenCL devices!

+On Windows, If you encountered missing .dll error, you may need to download and install [http://www.microsoft.com/en-us/download/details.aspx?id=40784](Visual C++
+Redistributable Packages for Visual Studio 2013).

 Now you should create an input file:

 - The first line of the input file gives directory path containing chromosomes FASTA files,